 Cape Air has operated direct flights to Provincetown from Boston since 1989, and now runs a service to and from White Plains as well.
 It’s a quick ride in a Cessna 402 (Single engine, eight seats, and if you’re lucky you can sit up front with the pilot!).
 Four flights a day are available between Boston and Provincetown. (ptownie tip: Reserve well in advance, as these flights fill up quickly.)

 The Plymouth and Brockton Street Railway and Peter Pan bus lines both operate between Boston (Logan Airport/South Station) and Provincetown.
 Both require passengers to purchase their tickets online ahead of time, as drivers are unable to sell tickets.
 Peter Pan offers free wi-fi and charging stations on its buses. (ptownie tip: We think this is the best deal ever: a round trip ticket on either bus line costs less than the gas it would take for you to drive here!)

-Be prepared for a lot of traffic, especially as you approach the Sagamore or Bourne bridge, and whenever Route 6 becomes one lane.
+Be prepared for a lot of traffic, especially as you approach the Sagamore and Bourne bridges, and whenever Route 6 becomes one lane.
 Be very careful driving on Suicide Alley (you’ll understand why it’s called that once you see it) and in Eastham and Wellfleet, which have particularly vigilant speed-limit enforcement.
 If you can avoid driving to Provincetown, we strongly recommend it.
-Traffic on the Cape is intense as there’s essentially only one road in or out, which can easily become the equivalent of a parking lot.
+Traffic on the Cape is intense, as there’s essentially only one road in or out, which can easily become the equivalent of a parking lot.
 You won’t be using the car once you’re here, so why not leave it at home and take a more scenic route to your destination?